phaserjs/phaser-ce/README.md

 @Aerolivier, @AleBles, @andrewjb123, @davvidbaker, @Formic, @fyyyyy, @Majirefy, @photonstorm, @Plukers, @samid737, @samme, @sarbasamuel, @tommitytom

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser-ce/blob/master/CHANGELOG.md).

-<a name="contributing"></a>

-# Contributing

-The [Contributors Guide][contribute] contains full details on how to help with Phaser development.
-The main points are:

-- Found a bug?
-Report it on [GitHub Issues][issues] and include a code sample.

-- Before submitting a Pull Request run your code through [JSHint](http://www.jshint.com/) using our [config](https://github.com/photonstorm/phaser-ce/blob/master/.jshintrc).

-- Before contributing read the [code of conduct](https://github.com/photonstorm/phaser-ce/blob/master/CODE_OF_CONDUCT.md).

-Written something cool in Phaser?
-Please tell us about it in the [forum][forum], or email support@phaser.io

 # License